sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-2.md

     - Reverse a Boolean value with the [logical NOT](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_NOT) (`!`) operator
     - Output the number of items in an array with [`Array.length`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length)
     - Ask a classmate/facilitator for any other suggestions.
+5. Include a `README.md` file with the following information:
+    - Your name, course and assignment title;
+    - Attributions: **Did anyone help you?** Give credit to any classmates, articles, tutorials, etc that helped you complete this project.
+    - Code Journal: Include self-assessments, observations, research, etc under the heading "Code Journal".

 ---